Climate Researchers Express Concern As Trump Administration Cancels NASA’s Carbon Monitoring System

 A separate report from SlashGear further explained the consequences of the decision — without government funding, NASA will spend its remaining grants on the CMS, before it formally comes to an end.
 Since it launched the CMS, NASA had been publishing up-to-date data on carbon dioxide levels on its official website.

 Multiple climate scientists reacted negatively to the recent decision to pull the plug on NASA’s Carbon Monitoring System.
-As quoted by Science, Tufts University Center for International Environment and Resource Policy director Kelly Sims Gallagher said that the move makes it difficult to determine whether greenhouse gas emission reductions agreed to in 2015’s Paris climate accord have been met thus far.
+As quoted by Science, Tufts University Center for International Environment and Resource Policy Director Kelly Sims Gallagher said that the move makes it difficult to determine whether greenhouse gas emission reductions agreed to in 2015’s Paris climate accord have been met thus far.

 “If you cannot measure emissions reductions, you cannot be confident that countries are adhering to the agreement,” said Gallagher, who called the move a “grave mistake” on the Trump administration’s part.